United Left/The Greens–Assembly for Andalusia

 United Left/The Greens–Assembly for Andalusia (Izquierda Unida Los Verdes–Convocatoria por Andalucía.
 IULV–CA) is the Andalusian federation of the Spanish left wing political and social movement United Left.
 Toni Valero is the current General Coordinator.
-It is a current part of the electoral coalition Forward Andalusia, whose parliamentary spokesperson, Inmaculada Nieto, is also an affiliate member.
-The major member of this movement is the Communist Party of Andalusia (PCA, Andalusian federation of the Communist Party of Spain).
+It is currently part of the electoral coalition Por Andalucía, whose leader, Inmaculada Nieto, is part of IULV–CA. The major member of this movement is the Communist Party of Andalusia (PCA, Andalusian federation of the Communist Party of Spain).

 History

 Assembly for Andalusia appeared in 1984 as a proposal of the PCA to form a permanent coalition with other left-wing forces.
 The federation was created in 1986.

 In February 2015 the Unitarian Candidacy of Workers (CUT), the second most important political party of IULV-CA at the time, left IULV-CA because of their disagreement with the "policy of pacts" with the PSOE.